eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 Cons:
 1. The problem with ref structs is it splits the type system in two: you need a `RefOption` type, a `RefVec`, etc.
-1. Potentially, some of the things Rust can do with lifetimes
+1. Potentially, some of the things Rust can do with lifetimes require unsafe code in second-class references.

 # Languages {#languages}